cyberphone/es6-bigint-json-support/README.md

 # 1 Default Mode
 The current ES6 implementation throws an exception if you try to serialize a `BigInt` using `JSON.stringify()`.
 This specification _recommends keeping this behavior_ for numerous reasons including:
-- Quite _diverging views_ on what the "right" serialization solution is
+- _Diverging views_ on what the "right" serialization solution is
 - Changing default serialization to use JSON Number would give unexpected/unwanted results
-- Already _widely deployed_ systems using custom `BigInt` serialization (base64/hex), also including
+- _Widely deployed_ systems using custom `BigInt` serialization (base64/hex), also including
 current IETF & W3C standards defining JSON structures holding `BigInt` objects
-- The tc39 dismissal of the scheme used for `Date`
+- TC39's dismissal of the scheme used for `Date`
-- The availability of a `BigInt.prototype.toJSON()` option which greatly simplifies customized serialization
+- Vvailability of a `BigInt.prototype.toJSON()` option which greatly simplifies customized serialization

 # 2 RFC Mode